dzzh/RIBs-wiki/iOS-Tutorial-4.md

-# Deep Linking

-> Note: If you haven't completed [tutorial 3](iOS-Tutorial-3) yet, we encourage you to do so before jumping into this tutorial.

 # Deep Linking Workflows

 > Note: If you haven't completed [tutorial 3](iOS-Tutorial-3) yet, we encourage you to do so before jumping into this tutorial.